2023 White Sox home opener start time changed for Monday

 Inclement weather is expected in the late afternoon and evening.

-Parking lots will open three hoursprior to the first pitch and gates will open to fans at 12:30 p.m.
-All ticket and parking remain valid for the new start time.
+Parking lots will open three hours prior to the first pitch and gates will open to fans at 12:30 p.m.
+All tickets and parking remain valid for the new start time.
 Pregame festivities and introductions will begin at 1:30 p.m., according to a release from the team.

 Thanks for reading CBS NEWS.